fl3pp/eORM/readme.md

 ## usage rules
 1. never change a dynamicaly created file
 1. always add an 'ID' column in all tables
+1. never add a column named 'sql' in a table

 eORM will warn about other mistakes.